Jukebox Musicals: The Next Contenders

 2012.
 This was news to his spokesman, however, who denied that there were any negotiations pending for a Bowie musical.
-Two years later and no such performance has surfaced, but with the success of the V&A's David Bowie Is... exhibition and his Best Male Solo Artist triumph at the Brit Awards, perhaps now is the time to get that rumour mill
+Three years later and no such performance has surfaced, but with the success of the V&A's David Bowie Is... exhibition, a new album and a Best Male Solo Artist triumph at the Brit Awards, perhaps now is the time to get that rumour mill

 A coming-of-age story entitled Breakaway.
 A female protagonist with a troubled family life (Because of You) strikes out on her own